 I was doing it for my family.
-I was . . . you know- they was cutting food stamps.
+I was . . . you know-they was cutting food stamps.
 And I knew people out there selling their food stamps.
 I was doing it for my child.
 Mostly, I want[ed] my child to have everything.
 I was kind of like doing it for myself, too, for those things that I had wanted-and that's about it.
 When I was out there doing it.
 I enjoyed it.
 I mean, except for when it came fight time-you know, having a guy pull a gun on you or scare you half to death.
 Kind of make you want [to] change anyway.
-[When] my friend got killed I was like- it's time to change. . . .
+[When] my friend got killed I was like-it's time to change. . . .
 [Then] a guy came along again, that's when I fell in the hole again. -He said, you want to come do this work for me?
-I said, yeah, I come do this work for you. - He was like you got any bills to take care of everything.
+I said, yeah, I come do this work for you. - He was like you got any bills to take care of? . . .
+And I put child support on the back burner, because he was going to take care of everything.
 He said as long as I came to work, the child support [was taken care of].
 And I knew the child support [bill] was the biggest one I had. . . .
 I kept putting it behind.
 I said, it's going to keep piling up and piling up on me.
 And I was like, no, I going to make this money . . .
 I kept half of it and I was making approximately \$6000 a night.